 Katmai National Park

 Katmai National Park is in Southwest Alaska, in an active volcanic area.
-So active in fact, that in 1912 it was the site of the largest volcanic eruption of the 20th century.
-The eruption released huge amounts of ash into the atmosphere, and buried an entire valley near the volcano’s mouth under hundreds of meters of volcanic ash.
+In fact, it’s as active as they come: back in 1912, this was the site of the largest volcanic eruption of the 20th century.
+The 1912 eruption released huge amounts of ash into the atmosphere, and buried an entire valley under pyroclastic flow hundreds of feet deep.

-Years have gone by and it became apparent that the valley isn’t the only attraction here.
 Every summer huge numbers of salmon swarm the park’s rivers, and bears from all over the area arrive to join the party.
-The bears in Alaska do not usually socialize with one another, but when there’s so much food for everyone, why not.
-As a result, during the salmon reproductive season there are dozens of bears along rivers in many areas of the park.
+Bears are solitary animals and typically prefer to stay away from each other, but when there’s so much food for everyone, well, why not.